Alec1017/quietbroom-blog/src/pages/understanding-uni-v3-part-2/index.md

 Each position that an LP creates is a mapping from an account address, lower bound, and upper bound to a liquidity value $L$.
 This liquidity will be combined later on, when the price crosses this particular LP's range, with all the other LPs to create a global $L$ value for swaps.

-So, depending on the range specified by the LP relative to the current price P, There are three different ways to compute this $L$ value, and therefore, how much of each $x$ and $y$ token to deposit.
+So, depending on the range specified by the LP relative to the current price P, there are three different ways to compute this $L$ value, and therefore, how much of each $x$ and $y$ token to deposit.

 1\. $P \leq P_{a}$, current price is below the LP's range